Skip to content ↓

 Head of Chemistry: Gillian Munir

-Gillian received a BSc (Hons) in Genetics and Microbiology, trained as Secondary School Science Teacher and taught for several years.
-Ever a lifelong learner, she returned to full time education herself completing a MSc in Biomaterials and Tissue Engineering followed by a PhD in Biomedical Engineering, both at UCL.
+Gillian received a BSc (Hons) in Genetics and Microbiology, trained as a Secondary School Science Teacher and taught for several years.
+Ever a lifelong learner, she returned to full-time education herself, completing an MSc in Biomaterials and Tissue Engineering followed by a PhD in Biomedical Engineering, both at UCL.
 Her research focused on controlling the growth of bone cells on chemically engineered patterns.
-She returned to teaching in 2016 in a Secondary School setting and continues to lecture at UCL.
+She returned to teaching in 2016 in a secondary school setting and continues to lecture at UCL.

 Passionate about teaching and research as well as increasing science capital, she splits her time between Pinner High and UCL.